My Favourite Things to Do Alone in Paris

 I always return to:

-Sit in a Garden (My Favourites Where I Do Nothing)
+Sit in a Garden (My Favourite Place Where I Do Nothing)

 One of the best things to do alone in Paris is… nothing.
 Gardens are the perfect place for that.
 Surround yourself with beauty.
 Watch how Parisians move throughout their day.